-- 1. Use $0, \Omega, \Theta$ and simple recurrences to analyze time time complexity of iterative and recursive algorithms. - 2.
+- 1. Use O, Ω , Θ and simple recurrences to analyze the time complexity of iterative and recursive algorithms. - 2.
 Prove the correctness of algorithms. - 3.
 Implement recursive, iterative and heuristic algorithms. - 4.
 Prove that a problem is NP-complete using reductions.